Theory of resonant x-ray scattering with ultrafast intense pulses: Introduction

-Our paper is organized as follow: We first describe the formalism for studying resonant x-ray scattering in Sec. \ref{Methods}.
-To validate our formalism, we present benchmark studies and compare with published work on resonant fluorescence in Sec. \ref{Sec_applications}.
-Then, in Sec. \ref{Sec_complete_response}, we apply our approach to investigate total scattering signals of a transient resonance on Ne and discuss the experimental prospects for observing the interference effects.
-We present summary and outlook in Sec. \ref{conclusion_summary}.
-Unless otherwise stated, atomic units will be used throughout this work.
+Our paper is organized as follows: We first describe the formalism for studying resonant x-ray scattering in Sec. \ref{Methods}.
+To validate our formalism, we present benchmark studies in Sec. \ref{sec_benchmarking}.
+We apply our approach to investigate the scattering response of a transient resonance of Ne and discuss the experimental prospects for observing the interference effects in Sec. \ref{Sec_complete_response}.
+We present a summary and outlook in Sec. \ref{conclusion_summary}.
+Unless otherwise stated, atomic units will be used in the equations present in this work.